manlaya/gridmarthe/README.md

 ##### Unix-like OS

-On a linux machine, with gfortran, ninja-build, python3, the project `Makefile` will compile Fortran sources and install **in development mode** the package.
+On a Unix-like machine, with gfortran, ninja-build, python3, the project `Makefile` will compile Fortran sources and install **in development mode** the package.

 ```bash